oclipa/reactjs-cheat-sheet/README.md

 * Install: `npm install redux-thunk`
 * Import: `import thunk from 'redux-thunk';`

-`redux-thunk` is middleware and so it registered with the store using `applyMiddleware` in index.js:
+To register `redux-thunk` as middleware, do the following:

 *index.js*